libraab/NetPractice/README.md

 Step 1)- Start on clean sheet; clear all the sections.

-Step 2)- Here we have a router, don't panic (it's kinda box of entrances and exits), in this level it's useless but for the next levels we're gonna have to tell what entrance and exit to take.
+Step 2)- Here we have a router, don't panic (it's kinda box of entrances and exits), in this level it's useless but for the next levels we're gonna have to tell what entrance and exit to take, we'll get there.

-step 3)- We can put any netmask here except a mask over /29 (why? cause with /30 you can afford only 2 ip addresses).
+step 3)- For now we can put any netmask here except a mask over /29 (why? cause with /30 you can afford only 2 IP and we need 3).
 ![Screen Shot 2022-03-03 at 5 48 50 PM](https://user-images.githubusercontent.com/81954460/156613094-2d1385cf-804b-407a-baff-810052179b91.png)

-The smaller the mask the larger range of ip it will give you but let's not be greedy and let's put /29 just what we need.
+The smaller the mask the larger range of IP it will give you but let's not be greedy; /29 is just what we need.

 ![Capture d’écran 2022-02-08 à 16 28 48](https://user-images.githubusercontent.com/81954460/153019922-17098961-b92c-47cd-be77-7b5daedbc579.png)

-Now, give to each device an ip close to A1 ip.
+Now, give to each device an IP close to A1's IP.

 ![Capture d’écran 2022-02-08 à 16 27 16](https://user-images.githubusercontent.com/81954460/153019948-3ed7957c-0459-45c5-a69b-34e1cd13886c.png)